gruijter/com.gruijter.insights2csv/README.md

 # Export Insights #

-Make a backup of all your insights to your NAS or other WebDAV compliant storage.
+Make a backup of all your insights to your NAS or WebDAV compliant storage.
 The insights are zipped and stored in .csv format so you can open them in excel and create all kinds of statistics and charts.

 Backups can be easily scheduled by using the trigger card in a flow.
 You can schedule a full backup, or a backup per app.

+To setup enter the local share (NAS) information and/or the webDAV information.
+It is possible to use a local share and a webDAV storage simultaneously.

 ![image][flow-cards-image]